cga-wm/advgis-delta/special_works/README.md

 # Special Works Projects
 This folder contains the specials works projects you are expected to solve together.
-Remember, you will have to present two solutions; however, you don't know which two you will be solving (yet).
 Each special works project has its own folder with a README that includes links to an introduction video, GitHub discussion and a shared Google doc.

 * The discussion board provides a time-stamped chronology of questions and answers.
 * Use the Google doc for real-time collaboration, as you can simultaneously edit, reorganize, comment, and share ideas.

+You have to present two solutions: one project of your choice and one project chosen by your instructor; however, you don't know which project your instructor will ask you to solve!

-There may be tiered levels for completion.
+Each project has tiered levels for completion.
 Consider the "Basic Level" for "Fully Meets Expectations" and the "Intermediate Level" for "Exceeds Expectations" (GIS 420 students) or "Advanced Level" for "Exceeds Expectations" (GIS 520 students).

 ### Project Summaries